nrfconnect/sdk-nrf/include/bluetooth/services/dfu_smp_c.rst

 Use :cpp:func:`bt_gatt_dfu_smp_c_rsp_state` to access the data of the current part of the response.
 As the response might be received in multiple notifications, use :cpp:func:`bt_gatt_dfu_smp_c_rsp_total_check` to verify if this is the last part of the response.
-The offset size of the current part and the total size are available in fields of the :cpp:type:`bt_gatt_dfu_smp_rsp_state` structure.
+The offset size of the current part and the total size are available in fields of the :cpp:class:`bt_gatt_dfu_smp_rsp_state` structure.

 API documentation